wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

         # service wazuh-manager restart

 Run the same probe again to the web server.
-Observe that the output of the Windows command line "route print /4" now shows a null route for the Elastic IP of linux-agent.
+Observe that the output of the Windows command line `route print /4` now shows a null route for the IP of the attacker.
 It will be in the "Persistent Routes:" section of the output.

     .. code-block:: console